Spanish colonization of the Americas: Peru

-In 1532 at the Battle of Cajamarca a group of Spaniards under Francisco Pizarro and their indigenous Andean Indian auxiliaries native allies ambushed and captured the Emperor Atahualpa of the Inca Empire.
+In 1532 at the Battle of Cajamarca, a group of Spaniards under Francisco Pizarro and their indigenous Andean Indian auxiliaries native allies ambushed and captured the Emperor Atahualpa of the Inca Empire.
 It was the first step in a long campaign that took decades of fighting to subdue the mightiest empire in the Americas.
 In the following years, Spain extended its rule over the Empire of the Inca civilization.

-The Spanish took advantage of a recent civil war between the factions of the two brothers Emperor Atahualpa and Huáscar, and the enmity of indigenous nations the Incas had subjugated, such as the Huanca, Chachapoyas, and Cañaris.
-In the following years the conquistadors and indigenous allies extended control over Greater Andes Region.
+The Spaniards took advantage of a recent civil war between the factions of the two brothers Emperor Atahualpa and Huáscar, and the enmity of indigenous nations the Incas had subjugated, such as the Huanca, Chachapoyas, and Cañaris.
+In the following years the conquistadors and indigenous allies extended control over the Greater Andes Region.
 The Viceroyalty of Perú was established in 1542.
-The last Inca stronghold was conquered by the Spanish in 1572.
+The last Inca stronghold was conquered by the Spaniards in 1572.

 Peru was the last territory on the continent under Spanish rule, which ended on 9 December 1824 at the Battle of Ayacucho (Spanish rule continued until 1898 in Cuba and Puerto Rico).